• Skip to primary navigation

 Depending on where you live, it may take some searching to find these vegetables in the stores or markets but they will be worth the effort in the end.

-Additionally, both have potential health benefits such as aiding digestion and helping prevent kidney stones.
+Also, both have potential health benefits such as aiding digestion and helping prevent kidney stones.

-At the end of the day, knowing the differences between celery root and jicama is important if you’re looking to bring life to your next dish.
+Knowing the differences between celery root and jicama is important if you're looking to bring life to your next dish.

 So don't forget about these two unique vegetables when looking for delicious ingredients next time you head out for grocery shopping.